-But if you want to change someone’s mind, open their eyes, or win them over, you need to start by getting on their level and trying to understand where they’re coming from.
-When you do that, you’re just as likely to gain a new perspective or spot gaps in your own understanding.
+If you want to change someone’s mind, open their eyes, or win them over, start by getting on their level and trying to understand where they’re coming from.
+When you do that, you’re likely to gain a new perspective or spot gaps in your understanding.
 Be ready to embrace that, too.
-There’s far more self respect in learning than in being the loudest.
+There’s far more self-respect in learning than in being the loudest.

-If you try to crush your counterpart’s argument into submission and drag them to your side, you will always push them away.
-But if you try to understand them, and encourage them to do the same for you, most likely you will both end up taking steps toward somewhere new.
+If you try to crush your counterpart’s argument and drag them to your side, you will always push them away.
+But if you try to understand the person and encourage them to do the same for you, you will most likely take steps toward somewhere new.

 How to Fix It

-- Shift your goals: ending up in the same (or at least a closer) place with your counterpart is far more important than yanking them over to your side; where else in life is your goal to end exactly where you started?
+- Shift your goals: ending up in the same (or at least a closer) place with your counterpart is a more valuable goal than yanking them over to your side; where else in life is your goal to end exactly where you started?

-There’s a piece of advice I heard a long time ago, and I’ve found it to have a huge positive impact on countless interactions.
-The advice was this: When you’re having a difficult conversation, always attack the issue.
+I heard a piece of advice a long time ago, and I’ve found it to impact countless interactions positively.
+The suggestion was this: When you’re having a difficult conversation, always attack the issue.
 Never attack the other person.

 Difficult conversations almost always evoke strong emotions.
-Successfully navigating such a conversation necessitates both parties working to de-escalate the emotional tension and diverting their resources to actually resolving the issue that caused the emotions.
+Successfully navigating such a conversation necessitates both parties working to de-escalate the emotional tension and diverting their resources to resolving the issue that caused the feelings.